openstack/devstack/README.rst

-DevStack is a set of scripts and utilities to quickly deploy an OpenStack cloud.
+DevStack is a set of scripts and utilities to quickly deploy an OpenStack cloud from git source trees.

 Goals
 =====